TurboGears/tg2/docs/main/Controllers.rst

 of the controller should be rendered.

-The other imports are there incase you do the internationalization, or use the http redirect function, validate inputs/outputs, or use the models.
+The other imports are there incase you do the internationalization, or use the HTTP redirect function, validate inputs/outputs, or use the models.

 ::